ymijsters/My_Data_Practical/README.md

 The following code block describes the dictionaries used to differentiate and load books from their sources and loads the Kaggle Database used to retrieve many books (those with an index in the dictionary).

+*Code was shortened to make Readme more readible*

 ```python
 # 19th Century Russian Books